defunSM/defunSM/README.md

 -->
 ### Hi 👋, My name is Salman

-- 🌱 I’m currently learning virtualization (QEMU/KVM), containers (Docker/Kubernetes), vagrant and machine learning
+- 🌱 I’m currently learning about random number generators
 - 👯 I’m looking to collaborate on projects involving the above
 - 💬 Ask me about how I game on a windows virtual machine with near native performance
 - 📫 How to reach me: salmanhossain500@gmail.com